 In the study's conclusion Lee and colleagues stated that the vitamin E supplements "provided no overall benefit for major cardiovascular events or cancer, did not affect total mortality, and decreased cardiovascular mortality in healthy women.
 These data do not support recommending vitamin E supplementation for cardiovascular disease or cancer prevention among healthy women" (Lee, et al., 2005).

-Also, Offit ridiculed Pauling's claim that megavitamin therapy can "treat cancer" (Offit, 7-June-2013).
+Also, Offit ridiculed Pauling's claim that megavitamin therapy (orthomolecular medicine) can "treat cancer" (Offit, 7-June-2013).

 Pauling and a colleague conducted a couple of studies on terminal cancer patients, considered "untreatable" by orthodox medical standards.
 They found that high doses of vitamin C supplements (as L-ascorbic acid) increased survival by 50+ times in treated patients over untreated subjects (Cameron & Pauling, 1976 & 1978).
-Subsequently, two randomized, placebo-controlled studies (Creagan, et al., 1979; Moertel, et al., 1985), conducted by representatives of the orthodox cancer establishment (i.e., Mayo clinic), claimed to have disproven the studies by Cameron and Pauling with exact replications of their studies.
+Subsequently, two randomized, placebo-controlled studies (Creagan, et al., 1979; Moertel, et al., 1985), conducted by representatives of the orthodox cancer establishment (i.e., Mayo clinic, spearheaded by the National Cancer Institute), claimed to have disproven the studies by Cameron and Pauling with exact replications of their studies.

 Offit cited both of these rebuttal studies, showing no vitamin benefits from vitamin C in the treatment of cancer, in his book (Offit, June 2013).

-These anti-vitamin studies, unlike the Cameron & Pauling investigations, received wide public attention from the popular media, presumably to "show" the public just how ineffective dietary supplements are in the fight against cancer.
+These anti-vitamin studies, unlike the Cameron & Pauling investigations, received wide public attention from the popular media, presumably to "show" or "prove" to public just how ineffective dietary supplements are in the fight against cancer.

-Pauling, however, convincingly demonstrated (Pauling, 1986) that the two Mayo studies were hopelessly flawed because they did not follow his and Cameron's study protocol.
+Dr. Pauling and his collaborator, Dr. Cameron, however, convincingly demonstrated (Cameron & Pauling, 1979), and later Linus Pauling on his own (Pauling, 1986), that the two Mayo studies were hopelessly flawed because they did not follow his and Ewan Cameron's study protocol.
 The scientific replication of a study demands that the exact same methodological protocol is adhered to, otherwise it is slander, an invalid comparison, and thus the ill-designed studies are nothing but junk science in relation to the base studies.

 The New England Journal Of Medicine (NEJM) published the inconsequential studies (Creagan, et al., 1979; Moertel, et al., 1985) that falsely asserted to have exactly repeated the vitamin C studies by Pauling and Cameron.
 But, the NEJM rejected repeatedly to publish Pauling's correct critique of those papers (Hoffer, 1987; Richards, 1988).